Yaumama/lpm/README.md

 ![LPM logo](/icons/lpm.png)

 ## Description:
 LPM is a open-source free to use packaging software made in Batch for Lua.
 LPM was made for fun by Yaumama and isn't meant to be something too big.
 Get started by downloading LPM [here](https://lpm.yaumama.repl.co) and follow all installation instructions.
 Then run `lpm help` for a list of commands.
+LPM is ***work in progress***.

 ## Requirements